How to Compose Horror Music

-In this guest blog post, author and Senior Lecturer in Music at Oxford Brookes University, Dr Matt Lawson, shares his tips for effectively composing a piece of horror music.
+In this guest blog post, author and Senior Lecturer in Music at Oxford Brookes University, Dr Matt Lawson, shares his top tips on how to write horror music.

 However, horror scores don’t have to fall into stereotype and cliché.
 There a multitude of ways in which horror can be represented musically, using the full range of instruments and textures available.